lock3/wg21/paper.md

 There are only a handful of specifiers that can be changed when cloning a member.

 - The access of a class member can be changed.
 - A member can be made static.
 - A member can be made virtual or pure virtual or marked override or final.
 - A class can be marked final.
 - A declaration can be made constexpr, consteval, or constinit.
 - A declaration can be made inline.
 - A declaration can be renamed.

-Note that you can never *remove* a specifier.
+The ability to modify reflections for the purpose of cloning is purely *additive*; you can never *remove* a specifier.
 That is, we cannot clone a virtual member function as a non-virtual member.

-### Injecting parameters
+### Injecting parameters {#inject.param}

 Injecting a sequence of parameters into a function declaration has been a challenging problem since my earliest work on metaclasses.
 The problem